 MS-STAT2 – simvastatin compared to placebo in secondary progressive MS

-This phase III study is investigating the potential benefits of simvastatin further.
-The researchers have recruited 964 participants with SPMS at study centres in the UK who will take either simvastatin (80mg/day) or placebo for 3 years.
+This phase III study investigated the potential benefits of simvastatin on disability progression further.
+The researchers recruited 964 people with SPMS at study centres in the UK.
+They took either simvastatin (80mg/day) or placebo for 3 years.
 This dose of simvastatin is at the top end of the dose range normally recommended for lowering blood levels of cholesterol.
-The main measure of progression will be an increase in EDSS which lasts for 6 months or more.
-Participants will also be monitored for other measures of MS progression and will be asked to complete questionnaires to measure the impact of MS on their day-to-day living.

 You can find out more about the study on the University College London website.